AlenaGM/cat-owner-questionnaire/README.md

-# Cat-Owner-Questionnaire :cat:
+# Cat Owner Questionnaire :cat:

+_JavaScript Form_

-_JavaScript Form created on 2nd week of studying at [ITGirlSchool] (study subject: "HTML5 form tags") and upgraded on week 18 ("Form validation"), week 19 ("OOP") and week 21 ("GET and POST requests")_
+This JavaScript Form was created during the 2nd week of studying at [ITGirlSchool], focusing on the study subject of "HTML5 form tags".
+It has since been upgraded during weeks 18 ("Form validation"), 19 ("OOP"), and 21 ("GET and POST requests").

-A basic form with _text fields, select, checkbox, radio buttons, etc._ was built to train HTML5 form tags at the very beginning of code learning.
+Initially, I built a basic form with _input fields, select, checkbox, radio buttons, and more_ to practice using HTML5 form tags.

-It was improved by adding _HTML5 form-validation_ and _autoformatting of inputs with text, phone and e-mail_ on week 18.
-I also made layout responsive and added possibility to load and preview pet photo.
+In week 18, I improved the form by adding _HTML5 form validation_ and _autoformatting for text, phone, and email inputs_.
+I also made the layout responsive and added the ability to load and preview pet photos.

-Week 19 upgrade consisted in creating a _`Cat` class_ with properties that correspond the questionnaire data, as well as creating the _objects of this class_ and _storing result in Local storage._
+During week 19, I upgraded the form by creating a _`Cat` class_ with properties that correspond to the questionnaire data.
+I also created an _instance of this class_ and _stored it in Local Storage_.

-21st week upgrade were: POST-request realised with FormData and JS form-validation prior to form-sending.
+In week 21, I implemented a _POST-request_ using _FormData_ for form submission.

 ## Demo
-[Cat-Owner-Questionnaire]
+[cat-owner-questionnaire]

 ## Tech stack

 &nbsp;&nbsp;&nbsp;&nbsp;&check;&nbsp;&nbsp; HTML5<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&check;&nbsp;&nbsp; CSS3<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&check;&nbsp;&nbsp; JavaScript<br>
-&nbsp;&nbsp;&nbsp;&nbsp;&check;&nbsp;&nbsp; Form validation<br>
+&nbsp;&nbsp;&nbsp;&nbsp;&check;&nbsp;&nbsp; HTML5 form validation<br>
-&nbsp;&nbsp;&nbsp;&nbsp;&check;&nbsp;&nbsp; GET&POST requests<br>
+&nbsp;&nbsp;&nbsp;&nbsp;&check;&nbsp;&nbsp; POST requests<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&check;&nbsp;&nbsp; FormData()<br>

 ## Result